 What I got back was a lot of data that showed the dominant chat intents across several industries for a small set of U.S. consumers.
 I worked with Long Giang, an amazing Year Up intern, to split the data set, get rid of any spam, and make sure we were classifying things in the same way.
 If you’re a research nerd like me, you’ll appreciate that we performed an interrater reliability test1 to make sure Long and I were on the same page.
 This is just a really fancy way of saying: we made sure to classify every response as an intent that started with a verb (e.g., “learn about product details” instead of “product details”) because every intent indicates an action that a user seeks to take, not just a use case or a topic they want to cover.

 Once we had all of our responses classified as intents, my awesome research assistant, Mustafa Nasr, double-checked and refined the analysis and bucketed them within the following industries:

 Interestingly, Cable and ISP was not an industry that we provided respondents in the survey; it emerged unprompted within the data.
 This shows us there is potential for chatbots as a solution to impact and scale service operations in this space.
 Unfortunately, we did not get enough information about Travel and Hospitality to provide any insights.

 Before we dive into the results, the research nerd in me has to come out again and clarify: the results of this survey and analysis give directional guidance on top customer intents within the industries listed above.
-The sample size is not large enough for us to generalize about U.S. consumers, but these qualitative insights provide a more concrete direction for businesses to consider when prioritizing their intents for Einstein Bots within these industries.
+The sample size is not large enough for us to generalise about U.S. consumers, but these qualitative insights provide a more concrete direction for businesses to consider when prioritising their intents for Einstein Bots within these industries.
 OK, let’s take a look at each of the industries.